We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Tips on Using a Chainsaw Sharpener

-How to sharpen a chainsaw is covered in a separate article, but see the main points listed just below.
+Full details on how to sharpen a chainsaw are covered in a separate article, but see the main points listed just below.
 Whichever type of chainsaw sharpener you use, preparation and patience are key.
 Poor setup guarantees a poor result.

-• When sharpening with the chain on the saw, make sure the chain is properly tensioned to minimize movement.
+- When sharpening a chainsaw blade with the chain on the saw, make sure the chain is properly tensioned to minimize movement.
 Also keep the saw as stable as possible by holding the bar in a vise or having some kind of backstop.
 It can be a challenge when working in the field.
 A tailgate vise or a portable workbench can be an effective solution.

 FAQs